Home · Blog · Equipment Types

 How often must MEWPs be inspected under LOLER?+

 MEWPs used to lift persons must be thoroughly examined every 6 months under LOLER 1998.
-This includes cherry pickers, scissor lifts, boom lifts, and any other mobile elevating work platform where the working platform carries people.
+This applies to cherry pickers, scissor lifts, boom lifts, and any other mobile elevating work platform where the working platform carries people.
+There is no MEWP category that qualifies for a 12-month interval.

 Does LOLER apply to MEWPs on hire?+

-Yes — and both the hire company and the hirer have duties.
-The hire company should provide a current LOLER examination report with the machine.
-The hirer (as the dutyholder in operational control) must ensure the report is current before putting the MEWP into service, and must arrange re-examination if the report lapses during the hire period.
+Yes, and both the hire company and the hirer have duties.
+The hire company must provide a current LOLER examination report with the machine.
+The hirer, as the duty holder in operational control, must check the report is current before putting the MEWP into service and must arrange re-examination if the report lapses during the hire period.

 What is IPAF and is it required for LOLER compliance?+